Lendemeriella

 Lendemeriella is a genus of crustose lichens in the subfamily Caloplacoideae of the family Teloschistaceae.
-It has nine species.
+It has ten species.
 The genus was circumscribed in 2020 by Sergey Kondratyuk, with Lendemeriella reptans assigned as the type species.
 The genus name honours the American lichenologist James Lendemer, who co-authored the type species in 2012 (as Caloplaca reptans).

 Lendemeriella species have an arctic-alpine, boreal-montane, and Mediterranean distribution in the Northern Hemisphere.
 They grow on twigs, wood, bryophytes, the bark of deciduous trees as well as Siberian fir.
 They also grow on siliceous and calcareous rock in certain habitats.

+Taxonomy

+Lendemeriella was circumscribed in 2020 by Sergey Kondratyuk and co-workers during a three-gene phylogenetic survey of the Teloschistaceae.
+Their analyses showed that material long treated as part of the heterogeneous Caloplaca reptans complex forms a distinct, strongly supported lineage, prompting recognition of a new genus.
+In the resulting tree Lendemeriella occupies its own branch within the subfamily Caloplacoideae, immediately sister to Olegblumia, Rufoplaca and Usnochroma in the broader Pyrenodesmia sensu lato clade.
+Lendemeriella reptans was designated as the type species.
+Its name commemorates the North-American lichenologist James C. Lendemer, whose early molecular work helped to unravel relationships in this group.